cimentadaj/ml_socsci/07_syllabus.md

 - The course assumes that the student is familiar with R and should be familiar with reading, manipulating and cleaning data frames.
 Ideally, the student has conducted some type of research using the software.

-- Students should have solid knowledge of basic statistics such as linear and logistic regression, ideally with more advanced concepts such as multilevel modelling.
+- Students should have solid knowledge of basic statistics such as linear and logistic regression, ideally with more advanced concepts such as multilevel modeling.

 ## About the author